Teaching and Engineering Education Research for Frank Fisher

 2. Adaptiveness increases as students progress through the undergraduate curriculum

 3. Students scoring high in adaptiveness were able to recall specific instances in their experience that led them to become "more adaptive."
-Typically these experiences were related to design work, internships, and co-op experiences led to increases across each of the four dimensions of AE.
+Typically these experiences were related to design work, internships, and co-op experiences led to increases across each of the four dimensions of AE.For more information there is an slightly expanded discussion of adaptive expertise here, or see:

 Fisher, FT, and PL Peterson (2001).
 "A Tool to Measure Adaptive Expertise in Biomedical Engineering Students" Multimedia Division(Session 2793) Proceedings for the 2001 ASEE Annual Conference, June 24-27, Albuquerque, NM.
-(PDF file)
+(PDF file)(This work was conducted in conjunction with the VaNTH Engineering Research Center, The Biomedical Engineering Department of Northwestern University, and the School of Engineering and Social Policy of Northwestern University.)

 Teaching Experience

-STEVENS INSTITUTE OF TECHNOLOGY
+STEVENS INSTITUTE OF TECHNOLOGYNORTHWESTERN UNIVERSITY

 Instructor, Department of Mechanical Engineering (Fall 2003)